 Use our Print Jargon Buster dont get confused!

 Print terms can be tricky sometimes it’s easy to get confused with all the technical jargon.
+Thats why we put this page together, to help our customers stop getting confused.
 We know its nice to speak to someone in plain English.
 We hope that this makes all those technical terms that bit simpler!
 If you are still struggling with artwork or would much rather speak to a person about all of this then give us a quick call or a message.

 Print Jargon terms A to Z, lets begin!

 A SIZES – Most common paper size used for general printing, stationery and publications.